fccm/ocaml-sfml/README.txt

 bindings because it has been found usefull.
 The author of PausableClock gave the permission to use it under the same license than SFML (zlib/png).
+PausableClock was rewritten later in pure OCaml by Sylvain Boilard.

 === Miscellaneous ===